SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

             `CMD ["bentoml", "serve", "service:Summarization"]`.
 The `labels` part is used to specify labels about the container, see this [link](https://docs.docker.com/reference/dockerfile/#label) for more info.
-The `include` part corresponds to `COPY` statements in the dockerfile and finally the `python` part is used to specify what python packages should be installed in the container which corresponds to `RUN pip install ...` in the dockerfile.
+The `include` part corresponds to `COPY` statements in the dockerfile and finally the `python` part is used to specify what python packages should be installed in the container which corresponds to `RUN uv add ...` in the dockerfile.

             Regarding how the `bentofile` is used to build the docker image, the `bentoml` package contains a number of templates (written using the [jinja2](https://jinja.palletsprojects.com/en/stable/) templating language)